and how to prevent accidents and deaths in construction

 HSE reports that 1,000 electrical accidents at work occur every year.
 Most of these accidents arise from contact with overhead or underground power cables and electrical equipment/machinery.

-In civil engineering, strikes to services are common and happen only when excavation is undertaken without adequately checking the ground for existing services.
-These incidents can easily be avoided by using technology such as CAT and Genny scanning equipment to scan an area and foresee potential services and prevent service strikes.
+In civil engineering, strikes to services are common.
+The strikes happen when excavation is undertaken without adequately checking the ground for existing services.
+Consequently, incidents can easily be avoided by using technology such as CAT and Genny scanning equipment to scan an area and foresee potential services and prevent service strikes.

 Airborne Fibres and Materials

 Unsurprisingly, a lot of dust is produced on construction sites.
-The dust on construction sites is often an invisible, fine, and toxic mixture of hazardous materials and fibres.
+This dust is often an invisible, fine, and toxic mixture of hazardous materials and fibres.
 This can damage the lungs and lead to chronic obstructive pulmonary disease, asthma, silicosis and other such diseases.
 All employers have to ensure protective equipment is used.

 Having inadequate security around a construction site may danger the public and lead to an unnecessary incident.
 Always make sure that boundary safety fencing is 100% secure and there are no openings for the public to access.